How to Write KPIs - 4 Step Approach

 - Write your SMART KPIs

-At this point, I should mention that when I use the term ‘business objectives’ in this article, I’m referring to the purpose of your actions.
-While some may argue that this should be called a goal rather than an objective, I would argue that the terminology is not as important as the concepts they represent.
-As long as the concept behind each term is well understood in your organization, there is no reason to change your terminology (even if your terminology doesn’t match that of our post – as long as the concepts do).
+NOTE: At this point, I should mention that when I use the term 'strategic objectives' in this article, I'm referring to the purpose of your actions.
+While some may argue that this should be called a goal or an initiative rather than an objective, I would argue that the terminology is not as important as the concepts they represent.
+As long as the concept behind each term is well understood in your organization, there is no reason to change your terminology (even if your terminology doesn't match that of our post - as long as the concepts do).

-Don’t copy your KPIs straight from someone else’s list
+Tip: Don't copy your KPIs straight from someone else's list!

 Alternative vs Value-Based Decision-Making

-To get a better understanding of why you should always start the KPI process by determining your business objectives, consider the two potential ways of deriving your KPIs:
+To get a better understanding of why you should always start the KPI process by having first defined strategic objectives, consider the two potential ways of deriving your KPIs: